“It’s the sharing of our stories that saves us.“

-I used to worry a lot about product: bylines, book deals, blog stats.
+As a writer, I used to worry about product: bylines, book deals, blog stats.
 And those things matter in the literary world.
 I have been published, and there is a huge rush that comes for me in seeing my name in print.
 I hope to be published again.
 But even if I’m not, I have come to honor and value the act of writing in and of itself.
 There is a lot of luck that goes into getting a book deal with a major publishing house, for example, and it’s a numbers game.
 I don’t want the thing that feeds my soul—writing—to be dependent on luck and numbers.
 For me, creativity and spirituality are linked; sometimes in direct ways and others more mysterious.

 My essay “The Guts to Keep Going” aired on NPR’s “This I Believe” and is included in This I Believe II : Personal Philosophies of Remarkable Men and Women (Henry Holt, 2008).
 You can find the essay here.

 I’ve had the pleasure of speaking, teaching, and/or leading workshops at various venues, including the Chautauqua Institution, The Porch, Nashville Community Education, and the Earlham School of Religion.
 If you’d like to talk about my working with you, or a group or organization you’re affiliated with, please reach out through the Contact page.
-Presentations and workshops can be tailored to a variety of themes, such as aging, creativity, grief, personal history, and spirituality.
+Offerings can be tailored to a variety of themes, such as aging, creativity, grief, personal history, and spirituality.
 Workshops, coaching, retreats, and one-on-one sessions are available, both online and onsite.